SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

 See the :ref:`RunDescriptionFileStructure` section for details of the run description file.

-The :command:`salishsea prepare` command concludes by printing the path to the run directory it created.
+The :command:`prepare` sub-command concludes by printing the path to the run directory it created.
 Example:

 .. code-block:: bash